nikiforov-alexander/pt10-home-automation-spring-rest-api/README.md

     Currently `Control.lastModifiedBy` is in @ManyToOne
     relationship with [User].
 Hope its right.
     <hr>
-    Test checking this is method called:
+    Test methods checking are in [ApplicationIntegrationTest]:
-    `afterCreationLoggedOnUserIsSetToLastModifiedByFieldInControl()`
+    - `afterCreationLoggedOnUserIsSetToLastModifiedByFieldInControl`
-    in [ApplicationIntegrationTest].
+    - `afterEditingLoggedOnUserIsSetToLastModifiedByFieldInControl`
 <hr>
 12. <a id="task-12"><a/>
     Ensure that control modifications are versioned